SUCCESS! And on to the next Appeal with the World Land Trust!

 Since its founding back in 1989, the Trust has worked with many conservation groups around the world.
 With the help of its supporters and very generous donors, it has funded 3,312,183 acres, co-funded a further 3,582,825 acres, the planting of 3,362,691 trees and the protection of over 13,066 species.
 That’s quite a feat, so that just shows what you can do when you have a very strong focus.

-The aim is to raise £2.2 million for the World Land Trust's partner, Fundación Biodiversa Colombia (FBC), and the funds will go to expand the El Silencio Reserve, thereby saving 3,694 acres of very threatened land before it is lost to deforestation.
+The aim was to raise £2.2 million for the World Land Trust's partner, Fundación Biodiversa Colombia (FBC), and the funds will go to expand the El Silencio Reserve, thereby saving 3,694 acres of very threatened land before it is lost to deforestation.
 The region is an absolutely hotspot of biodiversity, bursting with wildlife.
 This video gives you an insight into what it's like there.

 The funds will bring two more key properties into the El Silencio reserve, which will help FBC connect over 6,000 hectares of wetland, grassland and forest.